nikitavoloboev/data/focusing/rules.md

 - Only have essential notifications setup.
 Be in Do Not Disturb mode by default.
 - Take mindfulness breaks and breathe if I see myself being distracted.
 - Build useful tools.
 Create art.
 - Think.
 Think decisions through.
-Be decisive and bold.
+Be decisive, bold & right.

 ## Work